dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

-During traditional revolution, because of transfer of assets, disruption and coercive dynamics, the flow, channels and gradient of influence become disrupted and trends against the status quo.
+During traditional revolution, because of transfer of assets, disruption and coercive dynamics, the flow, channels and gradient of influence become disrupted.
+This confluence always trends against the status quo.
 Once new structures congeal in the social and financial graphs, they become difficult to reset without unprecendented dynamics and nearly impossible to restore.
 The Party that seizes power will surreptitiously employ tactics to disempower opponents and stifle reactionary sentiment.
 They always do so before achieving nominal power because the seeds of such political transformations require